Agropyron cristatum: History

 Agropyron cristatum is one of several closely related grass species referred to as crested wheatgrass.
 It is unable to hybridize with its similar relatives, as it is a diploid species, whereas its closest relative, Agropyron desertorum, is a tetraploid species.
 It was introduced from Russia and Siberia to North America in the first half of the twentieth century, and widely used to reseed abandoned marginal cropland undergoing varying degrees of soil erosion and secondary succession.
 A. cristatum is very long lived, with stands often remaining productive for 30 years or more.

 Description

-Agropyron cristatum is a densely tufted grass, with culms ranging from 30–50 cm high at maturity.
+Agropyron cristatum is a densely tufted grass, with culms ranging from 30 to 50 cm high at maturity.
 Its sheaths are scabrous or the lowest ones pubescent.
 Its blades are up to 8 mm wide and scabrous to pubescent above.
 Its spikes are flat and range from 2–7 cm long, with spikelets ranging from 8–15 mm long, being 3–5-flowered, densely crowded, and spreading to ascending.
 Its glumes are 4–6 mm long, awn-tipped, and its lemmas are 6–8 mm long and either awnless or awn-tipped.